BingU-CS457-CS557/thrift-tutorial/README.md

 ___
 ### Python
-1. Add the following two lines at the top of your source code for BOTH client and server:
+1. Make sure the following two lines are at the top of your source code for BOTH client and server:
 ```
 sys.path.append('gen-py')
-sys.path.insert(0, glob.glob('/home/yaoliu/src_code/local/lib/lib/python2.7/site-packages')[0])
+sys.path.insert(0, glob.glob('/home/cs557-inst/local/lib/py/build/lib*')[0])
 ```
 A little careful with the first line.
 It requires that your "gen-py" folder should be in the SAME directory as where your program is run from.
 (We'll run our program with client.sh and server.sh which are in same directory)